Yoox faces challenging full-year consensus

-The Bologna-based group posted sales of 366.3 million euros (286.35 million pounds) in the period, helped by the strong performance of its three shopping websites.
+The Bologna-based group posted sales of 366.3 million euros ($457 million) in the period, helped by the strong performance of its three shopping websites.

 Italians' love affair with smartphones and tablets helped push domestic sales up 24 percent despite the country's stagnating economy.

-However, the company said consensus forecasts for the full-year flagging overall sales at 537 million euros and earnings before interest, tax, depreciation and amortisation (EBITDA) at 53.5 million euros looked "a bit" challenging.
+However, the company said consensus forecasts for the full-year flagging overall sales at 537 million euros and earnings before interest, tax, depreciation and amortization (EBITDA) at 53.5 million euros looked "a bit" challenging.

 Citing a weak macroeconomic environment, analysts at Citi cut their price target on the stock to 23.5 euros from 25 euros after the results, while maintaining a "buy" rating.